QualiSystems/quali-standards/spec/networking_standard.md

 #### Guidelines
 - Attributes which aren’t relevant to a devices won’t be populated by the driver.
 - All attributes which aren't user-input are "read only"
-- The attribute rules are as follows - all attributes which are user input should have the rule "Configuration" enabled, all attributes which aren't user input should have the rules "Settings" and "Available For Abstract Resources" enabled.
+- The attribute rules are as follows - 1) all attributes which are user input should have the rule "Configuration" enabled, all attributes which aren't user input should have the rules "Settings" and "Available For Abstract Resources" enabled.
+2) All attributes should have isOverridable as true.
+3) All attributes should have isLocal as true.
+4) All attributes should have Override as false.
 - It is possible to customize the attribute rules selection after importing the Shell to CloudShell.
 - Attributes shouldn’t be removed.
 - Custom attributes should be added only to the root level model.